Application of Traditional Herbal Medicine in Thailand

 Introduction

-Click for more detailseBook | Click for details
+Click for more detailseBook | More info here

 eBook - Thai Healing Arts Reference Book

-In the rural tradition, knowledge is transmitted mostly orally through undisclosed herbal recipes and techniques, through spiritual treatises and initiations, and handed down from master to student.
+In the Rural Tradition, knowledge is transmitted mostly orally through undisclosed herbal recipes and techniques, through spiritual treatises and initiations, and handed down from master to student.

 In any case, in Thailand, herbs are commonly prepared and used as tonics, decoctions, teas, powders, topical creams and emulsions, in food (dietary regimes), as herbal compresses (both hot and cold), herbal baths, steam baths, and herbal steam inhalation.